KevvKo/text-editor-wc/README.md

 # text-editor-wc
 ## What is this?
-A webcomponent to implement a text editor with default text formatting.
+A webcomponent to implement a text editor with default text formatting into your project!

 ![Example](example.png)

-This web component is developed with native javascript and will be extended with further functions for formatting.
+This editor is developed with the javascript APIs **Selection** and **Range**, due to the function **execCommand** is obsolet.
+Most usecases are considered, but further there are same cases not yet covered.
 ## Formatting-features
 - bold
 - italic
 - underlined

-## status
+## Support
-The web component is just in development and need some time for finishing and testing.
-After the release, the web compoment will be reveiving further functions
+Currently, the webcomponent only support Firefox.
+A full support for Chrome at this time isn't planned.